 The current circumstances bring many challenges to the usual ways of working and how planning applications are validated, assessed and determined.
-As many officers will now be working from home email is likely to be the best way to get in contact.
-The Planning Inspectorate have also asked that appeal forms and evidence are not be sent by post, but submitted through their casework portal.
+As many officers will be working from home email is likely to be the best way to get in contact.
+The Planning Inspectorate have also asked that appeal forms and evidence are not sent by post, but submitted through their casework portal.

 For further information please see the following links: